AaronFeng753/Waifu2x-Extension-GUI/README.md

 - Optimize enlarged GIF dynamic images to reduce space usage
 - Display processing progress and remaining time
 - Smart selection of models
+- Batch process pictures, GIF and video files.
+- Flexible multi-thread management
-- Multi-thread
+- Continually updated
-- Notification sound
+- Compatibility test
 - And more

 # How to fix compatibility issue :